 Entrepreneurs can often seek a loan with the largest amount even if the rate and terms are not optimal.
 Don't focus entirely on the amount.
 Predatory loans are commonly thought of as high-interest rate loans, but high amount loans or those with harsh repayment terms (such as pre-payment penalties) can be equally predatory.

-This government website offers resources and questionnaires that can help guide you as you launch your new business.
+Business USA This government website offers resources and questionnaires that can help guide you as you launch your new business.

-The SBA offers a wide range of resources for anyone starting a new business or buying a franchise.
+Starting a Business The SBA offers a wide range of resources for anyone starting a new business or buying a franchise.

 Veteran Franchising Opportunities The U.S. Department of Veterans Affairs offers details on franchising opportunities specifically for veterans.